CSCI-2349-F23/ps3/README.md

 ### Deliverable

-You should end up with a `ps3` directory that looks like this with the new files you created in bold face.
-(I might have made an error, so I will update as needed.)
+You should end up with a `ps3` directory that looks like this with the new files you created indicated with asterisks.
+(Note: I might have made an error, so I will update as needed.
+Please @ me on Slack if I missed something.)

 ```
 ps3 -- README.md